skip to content

 The less impressive second volume of Croon And Swoon also captures several defining moments in the history of Christmas music, including Bing Crosby's "Happy Holiday" (1942), the Andrews Sisters' "Christmas Island" (1946), Eartha Kitt's "Santa Baby" (1953), and Brook Benton's "This Time Of The Year" (1959) - the closest thing to soul music on either volume.
 Other highlights include one of Louis Armstrong's celebrated Decca singles ("Winter Wonderland") and one of Mel Tormé's several recordings of "The Christmas Song," his 1945 composition with frequent collaborator Robert Wells.
 Of course, that song was made famous in 1946 by Nat King Cole - who is otherwise conspicuously absent, by the way.

 The rest of Croon And Swoon, Volume 2 consists of crooners crooning, basically.
 Same old singers, same old songs.
-It's all fine and good, if that's what you're into, but I nod off after awhile.
+It's all fine and good, if that's what you're into, but I nod off after a while.
 The performances are uniformly admirable - I'm not about to throw stones at Mahalia Jackson - but I was most impressed by Lena Horne's slow burn on "What Are You Doing New Year's Eve?" and Jerry Vale's smooth-as-silk reading of "Blue Christmas" - a song usually cast in the mold set by Ernest Tubb or Elvis Presley.

 When you listen to a lot of Christmas music - as I obviously do - familiarity breeds contempt.
 At this stage of the game, not even Mahalia Jackson can make "The First Noel" interesting.
 So, to my surprise, I also picked two songs by Doris Day, a singer who could make Perry Como seem wild and abandoned by comparision.
 Both songs are from her 1964 Christmas album, and they stand out, both on that record and on Croon And Swoon, because neither song gets covered that often.
 "Toyland" is from a turn-of-the century musical, and Day's performance is surprisingly melancholy for a song addressed at children.
 "Snowfall" is a beguiling song written by jazz bandleader Claude Thornhill in 1941, with lyrics later added by his wife, and it suits Day's delicate vibrato to a tee.